-The MODE SENSE data returned by the drive contains a four-byte header, shown in Table 6-54, followed by one or more pages.
-Pages are discussed in Section 6.8.10 as well as in this section because they apply to both the MODE SELECT and MODE SENSE commands.
+The MODE SENSE data returned by the drive contains a four-byte header, shown in Table 6-62, followed by one or more pages.
 Before using the MODE SENSE or the MODE SELECT command, be familiar with the information provided regarding mode pages.